Baba of Karo

 Baba of Karo is a 1954 book by the anthropologist Mary F. Smith.
-The book is an anthropological record of the Hausa people, partly compiled from an oral account given by Baba (1877-1951), the daughter of a Hausa farmer and Koranic teacher.
+The book is an anthropological record of the Hausa people, partly compiled from an oral account given by Baba (1877–1951), the daughter of a Hausa farmer and Koranic teacher.
 Baba's reports were translated by Smith.

 Smith's husband, the anthropologist M. G. Smith, contributed an explanation of the Hausa's cultural context.

 The 1981 reissue of Baba of Karo contains a foreword by Hilda Kuper.
 An extract from the book is included in the 1992 anthology Daughters of Africa.

-Baba of Karo's autobiography helped document Nigerian history through a woman's perspective.
-Not only does Baba depict her own experiences, but she tells stories of important women who were close to her.
+Baba of Karo's autobiography helped document Nigerian history from a woman's perspective.
+Not only does Baba depict her own experiences, but she also tells stories of important women who were close to her.
 Recording these experiences was a great feat because Nigerian women were largely undocumented.
 Baba of Karo's autobiography covers many issues such as prostitution, childbirth, marriage, and life in the compounds in which she lived.

 Precolonial life

 Baba was born to a Hausa Muslim family in the small African town of Karo.
 Her birth took place in the 19th century, before Karo became part of the British Empire.
 Karo was an agrestic town where harvesting and agriculture were important.

 Before British rule, Hausa women could be found harvesting the fields.
-With capabilities to produce multiple goods, markets filled the streets and trade was a common practice.
+With capability to produce multiple goods, markets filled the streets and trade was a common practice.
 The compounds in which Hausa people lived told a lot about their social status, depending on the shape and how the compounds were partitioned.

 In precolonial Karo, kinships were distinctly bilateral where ties were traced through both parents who typically held equal social weight.
 However, Baba recalls marriage being virilocal and largely driven by polygamy.
-This meaning that married women would relocate to their husband's father's compounds.
+This meant that married women would relocate to their husband's father's compounds.